Tutorial: Keypad Interfacing#

 • Connect R0..R3 to the digital output pins of the FPGA.

-In this tutorial, the column-wise scanning method is chosen for circuit connection and keypress detection code.
+In this tutorial, the column-wise scanning method is chosen for connecting circuits and detecting keypresses.

 • During scanning, each output column is pulled low one at a time, while all other columns remain high.
 If a key in that column is pressed, it will pull the corresponding row line low, which can then be detected.